prpahlevani/cv/index.md

 - Road map Development

 ### Product Manager / FANAP Co
 `12/2018 – 07/2020`

 **Responsibilities:**
 - Defining and clarifying product vision.
 - Guiding and coaching product owners.
 - Prioritizing product goals for the technical, UI/UX, and graphic design teams.

+### System Architect / FANAP Co
+`12/2018 – 07/2020`

+**Responsibilities:**

+Responsible for designing the system and its dependent components, based on stakeholder needs and business structure.
+1. _FANAP's POD Messaging Platform_
+- We provided FANAP's POD platform messaging services as some SDKs, to be suitable for any use cases. (used by Wepod smart social financial network, and Talk Messenger)
+2. _Pod Space_
+- Is a cloud storage platform (based on Java) that provides its services in the form of restful API.
+It has also desktop, web, and mobile applications for end-users.

+### Senior PHP Engineer / FANAP Co
+`04/2017 – 01/2020`

+**Responsibilities:**

+As a senior PHP engineer, I was involved in the development team, especially was responsible for the backend logic of the below projects:
+1. _AttRes_
+- a cloud platform for managing ticket sales of tourist attractions in Iran.
+Firstly, it was developed for the reservation management portal of Kish Island. written by Laravel via HMVC architecture.
+2. _FANEx_
+- was an International Currency Transfer.
+The main idea of the project was to send money all around the world, using UPT agent services in Turkey(or any other third parties).
+It had also an exchange panel, to validate the current exchange rate, both by Laravel.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for